ejarvinen/42CPP_Modules/CPP06/README.md

 # C++ Module 06
 ## Introduction
 Welcome to **C++ Module 06!** This module covers **C++ casts**, focusing on different types of type conversions and their appropriate use cases.
-Through these exercises, you will deepen your understanding of safe type conversion in C++ and serialization techniques.
+These exercises have deepened my understanding of safe type conversion in C++ and serialization techniques.

 ## General Rules
 - Compilation flags: `-Wall -Wextra -Werror`.